 Does that mean it has to be dumbed down?
 I certainly wouldn’t put it that way.
 Clear, strategic, and responsive to the needs of your visitors doesn’t equal dumb.

 Here’s another way to look at it:

-- You need to provide plenty of the information your visitors want.
-Give your visitors what they want: your knowledge and expertise, whether it’s knowledge about the new shoe styles or about the relative safety of competing hip replacement devices, but make sure they can find their way to the things they want to know.
-Your navigation and site search tools should lead people to their destination quickly without requiring them to read through lots of varied information to find the answer to their question.
+Give your visitors what they want: your knowledge and expertise.
+Whether it’s knowledge about the new shoe styles or about the relative safety of competing hip replacement devices, make sure they can find their way to the things they want to know.
+Your navigation and site search tools should lead people to their destinations quickly without requiring them to read through lots of varied information to find the answer to their questions.

 Organize and present your information to your visitors in ways that will be useful to them.
 Make sure, too, that your website does its job for your company as well by offering your goods and services to visitors along with that useful information.

 Then your content can be as smart, sharp, clever, and even erudite as you want…and as your visitors need.

 As society goes automatic it’s going to bite us in the end.
 It used to be that computers were to help make the work load easier not replace humans.

 However I don’t blame the actual companies but the trend since the 1970s to send jobs to China where they work for 2 dollars a day and a bowl of rice locked in a factory *literially* 12 hours a day.